|CPDS Home Contact|

 subsequently as the principal of a Centre for Policy and Development Systems.

-During this period he also acted in 1973 as Regional Coordinator for North Queensland when regional planning machinery was first being established, and produced a Master's thesis related to coordination in government in 1978.
+During this period he had the opportunity to learn something about regional Queensland while acting in 1973 as Regional Coordinator for North Queensland when regional planning machinery was being trialled, and to write a Master's thesis related to coordination in government in 1978.

 From 1979 to 1982 three years were spent with the Snowy Mountains Engineering